FastNetMon ssh shell

 Production license for 10000 mbits valid until 2023-10-17

-Or using interactive fcli console:
+Or using the interactive fcli console:

 ssh flab1 -p2222